#

 Simulate known variants

-Rather than simulating random variants, you can use a VCF file as input to any of the submodules
+Rather than simulating random variants, you can use a VCF file as input to any of the workflows

 to have simuG